MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Evaluation

 \subsubsection{Comparison with state-of-the-art compressors}

-We then compare the rate-distortion of our solution with the four state-of-the-art error-controlled lossy compressors mentioned before in Fig.~\ref{fig:rate_distortion_wide} and Fig.~\ref{fig:rate_distortion}.
-We present the rate-distortion of bit-rate in $[0, 4]$, which corresponds to compression ratios $\geq 8$, and an enlarged view of bit-rate in $[0, 1]$, or equivalently compression ratios $\geq 32$.
-According to this figure, our method leads to the rate-distortion at most bit-rates in most of the datasets.
-The only exception is QMCPACK, where both the multi-linear interpolation in the multi-grid decomposition and Lorenzo predictor in SZ are not as good as the transform-based decorrelation method used in ZFP and the hybrid model when bit-rate goes up.
-Nevertheless, our method can adapt to such scenario as well by using either ZFP or the hybrid model as our external compressor in adaptive decomposition, which is our future work.
-In addition, our method significantly improves the rate-distortion of QMCPACK in bit-rate range [0, 1] as shown in Fig.~\ref{fig:rate_distortion}, thanks to the level-wise quantization.
-Also, it is interesting to notice that the improvement of our method over the second best lossy compressor is large on QMCPACK in bit-rate range [0,1], but less on NYX and SCALE-LETKF, and minor on Hurricane.
-This is most likely caused by the characteristics of the datasets: data in QMCPACK is the most smooth so they could be better represented by the multi-linear interpolation in the multi-grid method while data in Hurricane may be the most varying thus cannot be model very well by such technique.
+We then compare the rate--distortion curves of our method with the other three state-of-the-art error-bounded lossy compressors in Fig.~\ref{fig:rate_distortion_wide} and Fig.~\ref{fig:rate_distortion}.
+We present the rate--distortion curve with bit-rate in $[0, 4]$, which corresponds to compression ratios $\geq 8$, and an enlarged view with bit-rate in $[0, 1]$, or equivalently compression ratios $\geq 32$.
+According to Fig.~\ref{fig:rate_distortion_wide}, our method leads to the least distortion at most bit-rates in most of the datasets.
+One exception is QMCPACK with large bit-rates, where both the piecewise multilinear interpolation in the multilevel decomposition and the Lorenzo predictor in SZ are not as good as the transform-based de-correlation method used in ZFP and the hybrid model.
+Nevertheless, our method can adapt to such scenarios as well by using either ZFP or the hybrid model as our external compressor in adaptive decomposition, which is our future work.
+Compared with the other methods, our method improves the distortion in most cases for bit-rate range [0, 1] as shown in Fig.~\ref{fig:rate_distortion}, thanks to the robustness (against high error tolerance) of the piecewise multilinear interpolation used in the multilevel decomposition and the level-wise quantization method we proposed.